 What will you do as a Board of Elections Training Specialist?

-Create schedules, design layouts for training facilities and adjusts room layouts as necessary between in-person classes
+- Create schedules, design layouts for training facilities and adjust room layouts as necessary between in-person classes

 Information Technology Security AnalystEmployer: Illinois State Board of ElectionsLocation: Sangamon County, ILCategory: Analyst